openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 - `-a, --annotations` specifies directory in which annotation and meta files will be searched.
 - `-d, --definitions` path to the global configuration file.
 - `-e, --extensions` directory with InferenceEngine extensions.
-- `-b, --bitstreams` directory with bitstream (for Inference Engine with fpga plugin).
 - `-C, '--converted_models` directory to store Model Optimizer converted models (used for DLSDK launcher only).
 - `-tf, --target_framework` framework for infer.
 - `-td, --target_devices` devices for infer.
 You can specify several devices using space as a delimiter.